thinkst/opencanary/docs/index.rst

 Welcome to the OpenCanary guide.

+Please note we have a wiki on Github with FAQ and Samba Setup help over `here <https://github.com/thinkst/opencanary/wiki>`_.

 OpenCanary is a daemon that runs canary services, which trigger alerts when (ab)used.
 The alerts can be sent to a variety of sources, including syslog, emails and a companion daemon opencanary-correlator.

+This project is maintained by `Thinkst Canary <https://canary.tools>`_.

 The Correlator coalesces multiple related events (eg. individual brute-force login attempts) into a single alert sent via email or